kovidgoyal/calibre/manual/develop.rst

       * For details, see: ``devices.interface`` which defines the interface supported by device drivers and ``devices.usbms`` which defines a generic driver that connects to a USBMS device.
 All USBMS based drivers in calibre inherit from it.

-    * ebooks  - All the ebook conversion/metadata code.
+    * e-books  - All the e-book conversion/metadata code.
 A good starting point is ``calibre.ebooks.conversion.cli`` which is the module powering the :command:`ebook-convert` command.
 The conversion process is controlled via ``conversion.plumber``.
       The format independent code is all in ``ebooks.oeb`` and the format dependent code is in ``ebooks.format_name``.